CCExtractor/fastfingers/CONTRIBUTING.md

 ### Creating the JSON file

-Each application has their owned JSON file with a custom format.
-The name of this json file should only include lower case characters and shouldn't contain any whitespace.
+Each application has its JSON file in a custom format.
+The name of this JSON file should only include lower case characters and shouldn't contain any whitespace.

 #### Application object: